aerogear/graphback/docs/config.md

 - `@subDelete`
 - `@disableGen`.

-User can use these directives to have more control on individual elements.
+User can use these directives to have more control over individual elements.
 For example,
 ```
 type Note @delete {
   ...